stark-contrast/accessibility-check-action/README.md

         id: stark
         uses: stark-contrast/accessibility-check-action@0.2.0-beta.0
         with:
+            # [Required when used with Stark Projects]
-            # [Required] The token used by the action to send an audit report back to Stark.
+            # The token used by the action to send an audit report back to Stark.
             token: ${{ github.event.inputs.token }}

             # [Optional] Shell commands for setting up the container.